dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 This is stored under the `trie` field of the Entry protobuf message.

 The trie effectively mirrors the path hash array.
-Each element in the `trie` points to the newest Entry which has an identical path up to that specific prefix location.
-Elements can be null; any trailing null elements can be left blank.
+Each element in the `trie` is called a "bucket".
+Each non-empty bucket points to the newest Entries which have an identical path up to that specific prefix location; because the trie has 4 "values" at each node, there can be pointers to up to 3 other values at a given element in the trie array.
+Buckets can be empty if there are no nodes with path hashes that differ for the first time the given bucket (aka, there are no "branches" at this node in the trie).
+Only non-null elements will be transmitted or stored on disk.

 The data structure of the trie is a sparse array of pointers to other Entry entries.
-Each pointer indicates a feed index and an entry index pointer; for the non-multi-writer case, the feed index is always 0, so we consider only the entry index.
+Each pointer indicates a feed index and an entry index pointer, and is associated with a 2-bit value; for the non-multi-writer case, the feed index is always 0, so we consider only the entry index.

+For a `trie` with `N` buckets, each may have zero or more pointers.
+Typically there are a maximum of 3 pointers per bucket, corresponding to the 4 possible values minus the current Entry's value, but in the event of hash collisions (in the path array space) , there may be multiple pointers in the same bucket corresponding to the same value.

 To lookup a key in the database, the recipe is to:

 1. Calculate the path hash array for the key you are looking for.
 2. Select the most-recent ("latest") Entry for the feed.
 3. Compare path hash arrays.
 If the paths match exactly, compare keys; they match, you have found the you were looking for!
 Check whether the `value` is defined or not; if not, this Entry represents that the key was deleted from the database.
 4. If the paths match, but not the keys, look for a pointer in the last `trie` array index, and iterate from step #3 with the new Entry.
 5. If the paths don't entirely match, find the first index at which the two arrays differ, and look up the corresponding element in this Entry's `trie` array.
-If the element is empty, then your key does not exist in this hyperdb.
+If the element is empty, or doesn't have a pointer corresponding to your 2-bit value, then your key does not exist in this hyperdb.
 6. If the trie element is not empty, then follow that pointer to select the next Entry.
 Recursively repeat this process from step #3; you will be descending the `trie` in a search, and will either terminate in the Entry you